-The Pain Management Unit provides services through a multidisciplinary outpatient model with an inpatient consultation service.
+The Pain Management Unit at Royal Adeliade Hospital (RAH) provides services through a multidisciplinary outpatient model.

 The unit conducts assessment and treatment for persistent, chronic pain and provides patients with a comprehensive management plan involving an integrated team of specialists.

 The plan aims to address the physical and psycho-social factors that may impact on the persistence of pain and its consequent disability.

 The Pain Management Unit provides comprehensive support for cancer patients at the RAH.

 The unit provides offers and advice to other hospitals and health services across Adelaide, regional South Australia and the Northern Territory.